Judith Briers - Chair of Governors

-I have studied biology and as science remains an area of interest of mine I am keen to learn more about how it is taught within the school.
-I also enjoy reading, history, walking my dog, and spending quality time with my family and friends.
+I have also studied biology and as science remains an area of interest of mine I am keen to learn more about how it is taught within the school.
+I am married with two primary school aged children and I also enjoy reading, history, music, walking my dog, and spending quality time with my family and friends.

 My name is Becky Kimberlin.
 I have worked at Belgrave St. Peter’s for six years.
 During my time here, I have worked as a one to one support, as well as a teaching assistant in all year groups except EYFS.
 Currently I work as a teaching assistant in Year One which I find very enjoyable although challenging at times.
 Part of my role involves leading an intervention group based on a program called Read Write Inc created by Ruth Miskin.
 This is a phonics based program that I really enjoy teaching.